 - BAKE: Bake the cookies at 375º Fahrenheit for 8-10 minutes.
 Transfer the warm cookies to a wire rack to cool completely.

 Recipe Success Tips

 COOKIE SCOOP - You can use whatever size cookie scoop you like.
 When it comes to Chocolate Chip Cookies, I prefer an oversized cookie.
 A medium (1½ tablespoons) sized cookie scoop is perfect.

 Mine recently broke (of course, while shooting the recipe), and the local homeware store was sold out.
-So, I simply reverted to using my small one, but instead of using leveling, I heaped it to what I guessed was about the same size.
+So, I reverted to using my small one, but instead of leveling, I heaped it to what I guessed was about the same size.
 And it worked out well, too.

 WARM COOKIES - In the section about how to store the cookies, you'll see they'll keep for quite a while.
-And I am being pretty conservative, you'll probably find they'll keep fresh even longer.
+And I am being pretty conservative.
+You'll probably find they'll keep fresh even longer.